egegl/ard-cannabis-absa/README.md

 fine-tuning code and uses a separate environment (`requirements-gemma4.txt`).

 ## Pipeline
-Synthetic data generation (`gpt-5.4-mini-2026-03-17` through the Responses API, needs `OPENAI_API_KEY`; the paper's pools were produced with the same requests sent as a batch):
+Synthetic data generation (`gpt-5.4-mini-2026-03-17` through the OpenAI API, needs `OPENAI_API_KEY`; the paper's pools were produced with the same requests sent as a batch):